easygn/pyUtils/README.md

 * Useful macro for analyzing Large machine language and assembly logs.

+   Search the first columns of each line

 * Use when using SBCs like Raspi or Excel macro can not be used

- - 1st num = Size of keyword.
+  1st num = Size of keyword.
 Default 12, minLength 8.

- - 2nd num = Output repeated values lessEqual than the number.
-Def 3, min 1
+  2nd num = Output repeated values lessEqual than the number.
+Def 3, min 1.